 For a touchy nose, ask your vet for things you can do at home.
 There are many balms and oils that will soothe the discomfort in case of dryness or nasal hyperkeratosis.

-- HEALS DRY & CRACKED SNOUTS: Snout Soother is ideal for healing, treating, and protecting against painful cracking and dryness of the nose and several common ailments such as Hyperkeratosis and Discoid Lupus.
+- Ideal for healing, treating, and protecting against painful cracking, dryness, bleeding, or infected noses and several common ailments such as Hyperkeratosis and Discoid Lupus.

 If your pup is exhibiting stress-based nose licking, learn his body language.
 Perhaps they get nervous around a specific dog pal or while traveling?
 Small children and loud noises may also cause him to become stressed.
 Pups need to be spoken in soft tones and comforted when showing anxiety!